The dynamical degree of billiards in an algebraic curve: Background on Dynamics of Correspondences

 If a correspondence has expansions or contractions, then taking set-theoretic images can cause the dimension of a set to change.
-The pushforward, which we define in this section, is a kind of image operation that respects dimension and has various other nice properties.
+The pushforward, which we define in this section, is a kind of image operation that respects dimension and multiplicity.

 In this paper, a \emph{multiset} is an effective $0$-cycle.
 When working with multisets, we use the symbol $\smallsetminus$ to denote multiset difference, taking multiplicities into account.